- Minimum Capital Outlay

 All the traditional call system features you expect are available in VoIP systems, including call transfer, conference calling, call hold, call hunt, auto-attendant phone menus and find me / follow me.
 Broadgate Voice provides one of the best small business hosted VOIP phone systems that can save you money.
 Some more benefits of Voice over IP telephone system are:

 Because IP phone systems transfer data over the internet, organizations with internet connectivity can communicate almost anywhere on the planet.
 With IP phones you won’t have to change numbers or pay for long-distance charges.

 IP telephone systems are much easier to configure and install than traditional phone systems.
 Graphical user interfaces (GUI), proprietary software, and other dedicated technologies that phone companies use can be too complex and confusing for most people.
 However, IP phone systems are generally better understood by anyone who is familiar about networks.

 VOIP phone systems are not limited to specific numbers of physical phone connections.
 Organizations that require new telephone connections simply connect their new IP phone to the router.

 IP technology has opened up a lot of opportunities for organizations when it comes to communication.
 Offering unified infrastructure allows employees and users to take advantage of different functionalities.
 Overhead costs are minimized and business communications processes become more efficient.

 It’s understandable that any suggestion requiring wholesale shifts in how companies conduct business sounds risky.
-Considering a move to a Voice over IP (VOIP) phone system can be confusing with all the features and services that are available.
+Considering a move to a VOIP phone system for any small business can be confusing with all the features and services that are available.
 Scrolling through pages of fine print doesn’t contribute to making the right decision either.

 It’s always best to take advice from an experienced consultant to help you with major business decisions like this one.
 Our advisors at Broadgate can assist you with choosing the best phone system for your specific needs and help you implement any changes in the most efficient way possible.